Poise & Provocation: 22 Films That Celebrate Feminine Strength

 Practical Magic (1998)

-Two sisters raised in witchcraft confront curse, love and communal suspicion in a seaside town.
-The Owens women reclaim magic as inheritance rather than threat, binding sisterhood to survival.
+Sisters raised in witchcraft confront curse and suspicion in a seaside town, binding sisterhood to survival.

 Basic Instinct (1992)